ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In TeknoParrotUI game settings, set General - Input API to RawInput, check General - Windowed, check General - HideCursor.
 In controller setup, set the mapping by pressing the buttons on Gear VR controller, set Coin 1 by pressing Home, for Player 1, set Start by pressing Back, Action by Touchpad North, Change by Touchpad West, Gun Trigger by Trigger, Reload by Touchpad Center, set Light Gun to Unknown Device.

 Patch the game to correct screen resolution by [OpGhost_ResChanger](https://forum.arcadecontrols.com/index.php/topic,149714.msg1673148.html#msg1673148).

-Adjust the motion pointer speed to around 8~12 in app and switch to motion pointer mode before starting game.

 ### Option 2: Lightgun emulation replacing gamepad left stick (e.g. Time Crisis 5)